cosminstr/noSugar/README.md

 3. Install dependencies: `pip install -r requirements.txt`
 4. Run the project: `python app.py`

+ * 3.2.
+Request in the 'issues' page of this repository the credentials from private.py in order to run the project

 ## Known Issues

 Need to work on the "Reminders" page, specifically how the reminders are stored for each individual user